COMP3170/COMP3170-Prac-Week-03/README.md

 ## Understand JOML Matrix4fs

 We now want to transform the Matrix, changing its translation, its rotation and its scale.
-We can do so using the Matrix4f class.
+We can do so using JOML's `Matrix4f` class.
 Take a look at the [documentation](https://joml-ci.github.io/JOML/apidocs/org/joml/Matrix4f.html) and note down which methods would be useful for:

-* Reset the matrix to a "neutral" form.
+* Resetting the matrix to a "neutral" form.

 ### Translation:
 * Changing the plane's location by a certain amount relative to its coordinate space.